 Did you have enough money to live off just the salary, or did you have to get a second job?

 I’ve answered the first part of this question above, but wanted to answer the second part.
 Due to your visa, you cannot get a second job.
-Mountbatten are listed as your employer on your visa and this is how you are paid.
+The Mountbatten Program is listed as your employer on your visa and this is how you are paid.
 You would not be able to get a second job while in New York.

 Plus the fact, you simply wouldn’t have time.
-You’re working 9-5 (for some people this was 8am-6pm or longer) and your weekends were yours to explore the city!
+You’re working 9-5 (for some people this was 8am-6pm or longer) and your weekends are yours to explore the city!

 You have very minimal holiday allowance (this is the norm in the states) so you want to use all of your free time wisely.